 Every time the two of them go out, including the night of her life in Seattle, it’s a risk for Katie that leaves her one day closer to her impending doom.
 The film treads so carefully in this department.
 Even if they don’t show it, we can see what happened in just looking at the faces of characters in the final minutes.

 Both Thorne and Schwarzenegger have chemistry that would be best furthered in another project–preferably one that isn’t as sad.
 Thorne and Riggle have such great chemistry that one is able to buy into Rigger playing her dad.
 It’s not the typical Riggle performance.
 Yeah, there’s the comedic side that we all know and love.
 There’s an added layer with his playing a father.
 There’s so much emotion in the role.

-Shepard, who made her directorial debut with Blame (2017), is an actress to watch.
-Shepard is able to bring both comedy and drama to the role.
+Shephard, who made her directorial debut with Blame (2017), is an actress to watch.
+Shephard is able to bring both comedy and drama to the role.
 I’d love to see her and Thorne do another project together–that’s how fun it is to watch the two on screen.